 The SciCOFish purpose is to provide a reliable and improved scientific basis for management and decision making in oceanic and coastal fisheries.
-The project will provide the P-ACP countries with the means to develop efficient management measures, the skills to monitor their effectiveness, and some important tools to combat IUU fishing on the high seas.
-A ‘demand-driven’ approach to implementation will ensure that assistance is provided to those countries which are most likely to take up management advice.
+The project provides the P-ACP countries with the means to develop efficient management measures, the skills to monitor their effectiveness, and some important tools to combat IUU fishing on the high seas.
+A ‘demand-driven’ approach to implementation ensures that assistance is provided to those countries which are most likely to take up management advice.

-Project results will be in two main areas: scientific support for oceanic fisheries management (Component 1) and monitoring and management of coastal fisheries (Component 2).
-These components will strengthen scientific understanding of oceanic and coastal systems, respectively, and will facilitate addressing cross-cutting issues such as ecosystem relationships and the impacts of climate change through linking results via databases.
-The oceanic activities will provide scientific support for new tuna management initiatives adopted by P-ACPs at a critical time for conservation of the stocks.
-In particular, intensive observer training and enhancement of national fishing activity databases will, in combination with the development of a monitoring, control and surveillance (MCS) strategy under the proposed DevFish2 study, allow more effective identification and deterrence of IUU fishing activities.
+Project results are in two main areas: scientific support for oceanic fisheries management (Component 1) and monitoring and management of coastal fisheries (Component 2).
+These components strengthen scientific understanding of oceanic and coastal systems, respectively, and facilitate addressing cross-cutting issues such as ecosystem relationships and the impacts of climate change through linking results via databases.
+The oceanic activities provide scientific support for new tuna management initiatives adopted by P-ACPs at a critical time for conservation of the stocks.
+In particular, intensive observer training and enhancement of national fishing activity databases, in combination with the development of a monitoring, control and surveillance (MCS) strategy under the proposed DevFish2 study, allow more effective identification and deterrence of IUU fishing activities.
 Furthermore, the proposed modelling studies respond to calls by P-ACP countries to develop tools and strategies to evaluate national impacts from management measures and mitigate the effects of climate change.
-The coastal activities will be focused, by means of initial stakeholder consultations, on projects combining an urgent resource management issue with a strong local capability to address the issue and maintain a long-term programme.
+The coastal activities are focused, by means of initial stakeholder consultations, on projects combining an urgent resource management issue with a strong local capability to address the issue and maintain a long-term programme.

-Pacific ACP governments, the Pacific Islands Forum Fisheries Agency (FFA) and the Western and Central Pacific Fisheries Commission (WCPFC) will be provided with scientific data, modelling, and advice on oceanic fisheries to underpin their management decision making and strategic positioning.
+Pacific ACP governments, the Pacific Islands Forum Fisheries Agency (FFA) and the Western and Central Pacific Fisheries Commission (WCPFC) are provided with scientific data, modelling, and advice on oceanic fisheries to underpin their management decision making and strategic positioning.
 Project activities include:

 1-1.
 Observer training and systems